 Global Alliance of National Human Rights Institution (GANHRI) was formerly known as the International Coordinating Committee (ICC) of National Human Rights Institutions.
 It was established in the year 1993.
-GANHRI promotes the role of National Human Rights Institutions (NHRIs) worldwide, providing a forum for its members to interact and exchange, as well as facilitating their engagement with international organisations.
+GANHRI promotes the role of National Human Rights Institutions (NHRI’s) worldwide, providing a forum for its members to interact and exchange, as well as facilitating their engagement with international organisations.
+This article briefly explains the 4 main functions of GANHRI, the 3 levels of accreditation involved in GANHRI and couple of important points on Paris Principles.

-Functions of Global Alliance of National Human Rights Institution (GANHRI)
+Global Alliance of National Human Rights Institution (GANHRI) – Functions

 - It facilitates and supports the engagement of National Human Rights Institutions with the United Nations Rights Councils and Treaty and Treaty Bodies.